Category: Foundations

 (2 Corinthians 12:9)

-From the beginning, Christianity spreads not through cultural dominance but through wounded people discovering they are wanted.
+From the beginning, Christianity spread not through cultural dominance but through wounded people discovering they were wanted.

 “God chose the foolish things of the world to shame the wise… the weak things of the world to shame the strong.”